 Nothing can be further from the truth.
 We regularly use this concept to set up our camera’s focus.
 How?
 By using a simple four-step workflow that takes less than a minute.

 For landscape photographers, the power of hyperfocal distance comes into play when the light conditions are rapidly changing.
 Once we use our quick four-step workflow, we do not have to think about getting the focusing correct as long as we don’t change the aperture and focal length.
 So, when the sky is putting on an incredible show, we can concentrate on getting the best possible composition and making use of the available light to get as many stunning landscape photos as possible in a short duration of time.

 This is exactly what happened when we were out shooting in Yellowstone.
 The light was fantastic all around us and we were able to set our camera at hyperfocal distance and get several photos using same focal length.

 Myth #2: You need an app to use it

-An App (or a table) is invaluable when you first start to learn about hyperfocal distance.
+An app (or a table) is invaluable when you first start to learn about hyperfocal distance.
 With our Hyperfocal Distance Tutorial, we provide our students with a simple chart to look up focusing distance based on aperture and focal length.
 However, it is not always ideal to use the app or chart.
-Our workflow involves memorizing focusing distance for 3 different focal lengths and using that knowledge to set up the camera’s focus to get sharp photos.
+Our workflow involves memorizing focusing distance for three different focal lengths and using that knowledge to set up the camera’s focus to get sharp photos.

 For example, the above image that was shot at 21 mm, using the hyperfocal distance of 24 mm that I had memorized.
 Why does this work?
 Because the acceptably sharp limits for a 24mm is a subset of 21mm focal length.